qunfengdong/MicroGMT/README.md

 ## Other things you need to know:
 * "-"s in input fasta sequences are interpreted as "N"s by MicroGMT.
 If they represent gaps, they should be removed from fasta sequences.
-* The coding of indels for mutations in DNA sequence and their positions on cDNA sequence are slightly different for the same mutations identified by fasta formatted inputs and fastq formatted inputs.
+* The coding of indels in DNA sequence and CDS sequence are slightly different for the same mutations identified by fasta formatted inputs and fastq formatted inputs.
+But the mutation type, effect, position on DNA and the mutation of amino acids are annotated the same.
 So, if you want to find unqiue indels across both fasta and fastq formatted inputs, it is suggested to transform them to a same format first.
 * For the summary tables of amino acid changes, if there's a mutation but no amino acid change, it is written as blank ("") in the summary table.
 When reformat by analysis_utilities.py, it is not included in the output table.
-* If your fasta database sequence file is named by the the sequence ID or one of the sequence IDs in the fasta header, pleas do not direct your output into the same folder as the fasta database sequence file.
-Otherwise your fasta database sequence file will be deleted!
+* If your fasta assembly file is named by the the sequence ID or one of the sequence IDs in the fasta header, pleas do not direct your output into the same folder as the fasta assembly file.
+Otherwise your fasta assembly file will be deleted!
-* MicroGMT is designed to find SNPs and indels in the microbial genomes.
-For fastq formatted raw read inputs, the result may be affected by repeated regions in the genome.
-This is due to the nature of short read alignment to the reference genome.
-Future versions will provide a utility script to mask the repeat regions.
+* MicroGMT is designed for tracking indels and SNPs among closely related strains instead of detecting large-scale complex genomic rearrangements and duplications.
+In addition, if you supply fastq raw reads file as input, the accuracy of mutation detection can be slightly affected by unmasked repetitive regions in the reference genome due to the difficult nature of aligning short sequence reads to the reference genome.

 ## Arguments
 ### sequence_to_vcf.py